Mumbai Port Trust cementing road to disease for workers?

-The Mumbai Port Trust issued a circular in 2012 specifying safety norms and measures for safeguarding the health of workers handling cement cargoes, but the entity is flouting its own norms to the detriment of its workforce
+The Mumbai Port Trust issued a circular in 2012 specifying safety measures for workers handling cement cargoes, but the entity is flouting its own norms to the detriment of its workforce

 Mumbai Port Trust (MbPT) authorities have been neglecting the health of the workers who handle cement bags at warehouses in the port trust area of Wadi Bunder.